urlimited/bem-react-constructor/README.md

            }
        }
     ```
-2. Run into your terminal within project root directory `npm run extract --path=src/application/templates`
+2. Run into your terminal within project root directory `npm run extract ./src/application/templates`
  (according to the folder structure above)
     > Note: everytime you add a new block, or change existing name of the block,
-    you need to re-run `npm run extract --path=src/application/templates` script
+    you need to re-run `npm run extract ./src/application/templates` script

 3. Please, check files `dynamicRequire.js` and
 `elementsDeclaration.json` are available in `src/application/templates` (whatever
-you used as a `path` parameter in the previous step).
+you used as a third parameter in the previous step).
 If not, please go to the step 2 and double-check your
-`path` parameter.
+third parameter.

 4. Now you are able to use the code by the following way: